wnameless/spring-boot-up-data-mongodb/README.md

 ```

 ### [:top:](#top) Custom Conversions<a id='3.0.0-5'></a>
-MongoDB doesn't natively support Java 8 time(Ex: `LocalDateTime`), so here is a convenient solution.
+MongoDB doesn't natively support Java 8 Date/Time(Ex: `LocalDateTime`), so here is a convenient solution.
-`MongoConverters.javaTimeConversions()` includes all types of read and write `Converter` for Java 8 time.
+`MongoConverters.javaTimeConversions()` includes all types of `Converter` for Java 8 Date/Time.
 ```java
 @Configuration
 public class MongoConfig extends AbstractMongoClientConfiguration {